peeyushmamodia17/Hospital_api/README.md

 After passing Doctor login test collect token and paste it at all the places of remaining test where token needed.

+And in creating report test and finding report using id test place the id of patient in the url.

 So for test all the controllers using all the test cases run command

 npm test